o2dependent/eolsen.dev/src/directory/Desktop/Projects/this-site.md

 tags: ['Svelte', 'Personal', 'Tailwind']
 ---

+# Project Overview

-# Purpose
+## Purpose

-I wanted to utilize svelte and tailwind to create a complex and unique UI to showcase what I've been learning.
-I've developed tooling that can utilize a "plugin" or "app" ecosystem before, so I wanted to create a crude version of that by cloning OSX.
-OSX is the operating system that I use daily, and I like the way that it handles app management.
-Trying to fit the OSX look into a website is easy, but making it also _feel_ like an operating system is a difficult challenge that I was looking forward to.
+The purpose of this project was to demonstrate my skills in creating a sophisticated and distinctive user interface using Svelte and Tailwind.
+I wanted to showcase my learning achievements by developing a crude version of the OSX operating system.
+As an avid OSX user, I appreciate its efficient app management system.
+My aim was to replicate the OSX look on a website and, more importantly, capture the overall experience of using an operating system.

-# Tech Stack
+## Tech Stack

-## UI Framework
+### UI Framework: Svelte and SvelteKit

-I chose Svelte and SvelteKit as the framework for the project.
-I knew that Svelte stores would make managing apps and other global state much easier compared to React or Vue.
-SvelteKit is just the best fullstack Svelte metaframework so its a no brainer to chose this.
+I made the deliberate choice to utilize Svelte and SvelteKit as the framework for this project.
+Compared to React or Vue, I recognized that Svelte stores would greatly simplify the management of apps and global state.
+SvelteKit, being the top-tier full-stack Svelte metaframework, was the obvious and ideal choice for this endeavor.

-## Styling
+### Styling: Tailwind

-For most projects I will use Tailwind, but for this I did consider just using SCSS or PostCSS.
-I ended up adding Tailwind primarily to see how it would work in this scenario.
-I didn't find too many issues other than the normal issue of bloated HTML.
-Since this project is a single page with a lot of elements that come in and out of the DOM the production stylesheet should be considerably smaller than if each was styled independently.
+While Tailwind is my go-to styling tool for most projects, I did consider alternative options like SCSS or PostCSS for this particular project.
+However, after careful consideration, I decided to incorporate Tailwind to explore its compatibility in this context.
+Thankfully, I encountered minimal issues, with the exception of the potential problem of generating bloated HTML.
+Given that this project consists of a single page with numerous dynamic elements entering and leaving the DOM, the production stylesheet should be significantly smaller compared to styling each element independently.

-# Challenges
+# Challenges Faced

-## OSX Functionality
+## Replicating OSX Functionality

-There where a few challenges with this project.
-The primary one was trying to mimic the OSX functionality as much as I could.
-There are quite a few things that I excluded.
-Obviously anything with key binds (like CMD + s for saving) will not be possible without running into endless compatibility issues between browsers.
+One of the primary challenges encountered in this project was striving to faithfully mimic the functionality of the OSX operating system.
+Although I attempted to include as many features as possible, there were certain aspects that had to be excluded.
+For instance, implementing key bindings such as CMD + S for saving proved to be impractical due to the endless compatibility issues arising across various browsers.
+Nevertheless, I aimed to capture the essence of OSX's functionality within the limitations of web development.

-## Mobile compatibility
+## Mobile Compatibility

-This is one of the things that I am working on developing.
-Since OSX is a desktop operating system it doesn't look great on phones.
-I'm planning on making a very basic clone of IOS for mobile, since the apps aren't fully dependent on a mouse and keyboard.
+Enhancing mobile compatibility emerged as another challenge during the course of this project.
+Considering that OSX is primarily designed for desktop operating systems, its visual appeal on mobile phones is less than optimal.
+To address this issue, I plan to develop a basic clone of iOS specifically tailored for mobile devices.
+Fortunately, the apps in this project are not heavily dependent on mouse and keyboard interactions, making the implementation of an iOS-like interface feasible.

+By undertaking this project, I aimed to demonstrate my expertise in developing complex user interfaces using Svelte and Tailwind, while tackling the challenges of emulating OSX functionality and ensuring mobile compatibility.
+The combination of these technologies and my commitment to refining the user experience can contribute to the success of future projects.